(A re-post of this earlier article in July, with a comment at the end that all readers should peruse, and follow the link…the plot doth thickeneth)

 All that we do, we should do for heaven, to bring ourselves thither and as many others as we might by God’s grace, and not focusing all, or most, of our efforts building bunkers and storing up food and water to survive some putative, imminent earthly tribulation – and there seems to be lots of that in Father Rodrigue’s prophecies, instilling what must be a sense of dread in many, as they build redoubts and refuges, stocked with provisions.

-But are we not all going to face our own private apocalypse one way or the other – cancer, accident, stroke – and should be not best be preparing our souls and minds for that?
+But are we not all going to face our own private apocalypse one way or the other – cancer, accident, stroke – and should we not best use our time, energy and focus preparing our souls and minds for that?
 Watch therefore, for you know neither the day nor the hour…(Mt 25:13)

 Well, anon, enough for now, and I am happy for any of this to be clarified.
 On that note, if this is a controversy that has come across your radar, feel fee to peruse this critique by Dr. Mark Miravalle, a Mariologist at the Franciscan University of Steubenville.

-And I should add a response to this critique from a certain Daniel O’Connor – who is working on his doctorate, who is described as a ‘college professor’, but I could not find where that might be.
+And I should add a response to this critique from a certain Daniel O’Connor – who is working on his doctorate, who is described as a college professor, but I could not find where that might be (addendum: A reader pointed out that he is an adjunct professor at Hudson Valley Community College in New York, if this be he).

 Whatever you discern, and whatever good we may take from the words of Father Rodrigue and others, stay grounded, dear reader, in the truth.
 Also keep up the joy and humour, for our reward will be great in heaven, if we but remain faithful.
 The purpose of all private revelation is to help us live out more fully public revelation – Scripture, Tradition, the Magisterium – and we had best spend some good portion of the time we have delving into and immersing ourselves in that rich treasure, whose rewards are well worth the work, now and in eternity.